aleboz/aleboz.github.io/_pages/team.md

   nav: "teamnav"
 ---

 These are the great colleagues that are currently (or have been) part of my research team.
-Together, we strive to create the next generation of crowd-powered Web-based system, and, through them, create societal and economic impact.
+Together, we strive to create the next generation of Human-Centered Artificial Intelligence system, and, through them, create societal and economic impact.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/team/team2018.jpg" alt="The research team, July 2018.">